Defect-induced spin textures in magnetic solids: Noncoplanar spin textures

 \subsection{Analytic Theory}

 The preceding analysis can be straightforwardly generalized to noncoplanar magnetic structures.
-Such spin arrangements can appear in various frustrated spin models, especially in the presence of structural disorder, which tends to stabilize the least collinear states \cite{Henley89,Maryasin13}.
-Specifically, we consider Heisenberg antiferromagnetic models on on a face-centered cubic and on a pyrochlore lattices.
-We explore the energetics of `small deformations' around the lowest-energy state defined by the zero-torque condition:
+Such spin arrangements can appear in various frustrated spin models \cite{Messio11,Zhitomirsky22}, especially in the presence of structural disorder, which tends to stabilize the least collinear states \cite{Henley89,Maryasin15}.
+Specifically, we consider Heisenberg nearest-neighbor antiferromagnets on a face-centered cubic and a pyrochlore lattices.

-This constraint is equivalent the condition that a spin is co-aligned with its molecular field.
-The spin deformation is described by a rotation matrix $\hat{ \boldsymbol{R}}_i$ parametrized by a rotation axis ${\bf n}_i$ and a rotation angle $\phi_i$.
-Using the Euler-Rodrigues formula one can write for small $\phi_i$: